Markism-JA/Filipino-Inspired-MMORPG-Game/docs/game_design/game-mechanics.md

 ## **Traversal**

 - Players shall be allowed to move by walking or using summon mounts.
-- **Fast Travel:** Players can use a summoning scroll (purchasable from merchants) to summon the *Kuchero*, which provides fast travel anywhere on the map.
+- **Fast Travel:** Players can use a summoning scroll (purchasable from merchants) to summon the *Kuchero*, which provides fast travel on different towns and places in the map.

 ---